 To see what was spent in the previous years, dig out old financial statements, records, and receipts.
 Hopefully, this information is recorded in an accounting program like QuickBooks or FreshBooks, rather than in a drawer full of tattered receipts and invoices.
 This isn’t the 1800s and you’re not Ebenezer Scrooge, so please, use a computer.

 Some church management software has accounting features built in (here’s a filtered list), while others integrate with popular accounting tools.
+There is even accounting software made specifically for churches.
 The important thing is that you’re using some type of accounting software and not just roughing it with a spreadsheet.

 Churches have specific tax rules that make accounting software more of a necessity than a luxury.
 If you take over your church’s finances and find that there isn’t an accounting system in place, establishing one should be your first priority.
 If budget is an issue, explore free options.